The Link Between Urinary Incontinence And Pelvic Floor Issues

 How Does Pelvic Floor Dysfunction Cause Urinary Incontinence?

-With urge incontinence, it can be caused by weak pelvic floor muscles that can’t constrict enough to control your bladder function.
+In these cases, your muscles can’t constrict enough to control your bladder function.

-Stress incontinence, on the other hand, can be caused by tightness in your pelvic floor muscles.
+On the other hand, excess tightness in your pelvic floor muscles can lead to stress incontinence.

-For your bladder to work correctly, your pelvic floor muscles must properly coordinate contractions to help decrease your urge to urinary and keep your urethra closed.
+For your bladder to work correctly, your pelvic floor muscles must properly coordinate contractions to help decrease your urge to urinate and keep your urethra closed.

-Subsequently, any condition or injury which affects your pelvic floor muscles may lead to urinary incontinence, such as:
+Subsequently, any condition or injury which affects your pelvic floor muscles may lead to urinary incontinence.

 How Can Physical Therapy Help?